Algeria: Big, volatile and oil dependent - RFI

 Oil and gas represent around 90 percent of Algeria's total exports.
 Its hard currency reserves have plummeted from $180 billion in 2014 to less than $50 billion this year.

-President Tebboune has acknowledged the economy's "vulnerability" due to its failure for decades to diversify its oil dependent economy.
+President Tebboune has acknowledged Algeria's continued "vulnerability" to oil price fluctuations after successive governments failed to take action to diversify the economy.

 © 2021 AFP